bgp/draft-ietf-peering-api/draft-ramseyer-grow-peering-api.md

           $ref: '#/components/responses/ErrorResponse'
 ```
 * QUERY for request status
   * Given a request ID, query for the status of that request.
+  * Given an ASN without request ID, query for status of all connections between client and server.
 ```
   /get_status:
     get: